The Days On Days Off Scheduling Problem: Optimizing the number of workers

+Until now, we have only considered the decision version of the \dodosp.
+However, in practice the number of workers might not be given, but instead should be determined by the algorithm.

 Since an instance of the \dodosp can be infeasible due to the value of $N$ being either too large or too small, both minimizing and maximizing $N$ appear reasonable.
-Given that both can be achieved using the same techniques, we only consider minimizing the number of workers.
-Since optimizing $N$ is as least as hard as checking feasibility, we restrict ourselves to the special cases of the \dodosp we can solve in polynomial time: the \udodosp and the \ldodosp.
+We will only consider minimizing the number of workers, given that both can be achieved using almost the same techniques.
+Further, because optimizing $N$ is as least as hard as checking feasibility, we restrict ourselves to the special cases of the \dodosp we can solve in polynomial time: the \udodosp and the \ldodosp.

 For both special cases, we can classify feasible instances by checking if a negative cycle (or a feasible potential) in a weighted digraph exists.
 In the following, we refer to this graph as the \emph{potential graph}.